ericthuang/IgniteWorshipScheduler/README.md

 ## Description
 Ignite Worship Scheduler (IWS, ver 3) generates an optimal set of weekly band assignments.

-Without considering blackout dates, we have (very) roughly 1.36E+39 possible unique schedules for a given quarter.
-If we consider blackout dates, the number is reduced significantly, but the number of possible unique schedules is still astronomically large.
+Without considering blackout dates, there are more than 1.36E+39 possible unique schedules for a given quarter.
+If we consider blackout dates, the number is reduced significantly, but the number is still astronomically large.

-By default, 10,000,000 random possible schedules are examined, scored, and ranked.
-This number can be set to whatever we want.
+By default, n=10,000,000 random possible schedules are examined, scored, and ranked.
+This higher this number is set, the more options are explored and the higher the probability of producing the most optimal schedule.

 ![](https://thumbs.gfycat.com/BetterThankfulEnglishsetter-max-1mb.gif)

 ## Libraries Used
-Nothing besides standard python lib.
+Nothing besides standard Python lib.

 ## Possible Roles
 * `lead` - Worship Leader